aycasarez/sas_dh/dunciad.md

 He bears no token of the ſabler ſtreams,<br>
 And mounts far off among the Swans of Thames.<br>
 &nbsp;&nbsp;&nbsp;True to the bottom, ſee Concanen creep,<br>
-300 A cold, long-winded, native of the deep:<br>
+300 &nbsp;A cold, long-winded, native of the deep:<br>
 If perſerverance gain the Diver's prize,<br>
 Not everlaſting Blackmore this denies :